cami-project/cami-project/insertion/README.md

 * `measurements`: `routing_key = measurement.%%MEASUREMENT_TYPE%%`
 * `events`: `routing_key = event.%%CATEGORY%%`

-All of the Exchanges are `topic` type.
+All of the Exchanges are of `topic` type.

 ## Example
 We have a simple example of a consumer and an external inserter.
 It can be found in the [`example`](example/) directory.